JirkaZelenka/Sreality/README.md

 * TO be Done: Many things, mentioned in the files (full automatization, reporting, historical prices via Insidero?, checks, better time estimates, GPS smoothing, better way to handle extreme values, ...) xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 * 7.1.2024 started rework of the scraper
+* 11.4.2024 extreme speed-up of getting offer details using different API call with filters